-Find out how she got his start and why she uses Continuum and Sapphire inside Avid on projects like HBO's award-winning Chernobyl.
+Find out how she got her start and why she uses Continuum and Sapphire inside Avid on projects like HBO's award-winning Chernobyl.

 Ask the Artist with Gillian Simpson, Compositor

 5 minute read

 How she used Mocha Pro on HBO's House of the Dragon, making the jump from Avid editor to VFX, and what she'd tell her younger self.